- Introduction to Socio-legal Studies

-Compare different perspectives regarding the relation between law, culture and society.
+Compare different theories regarding the relation between law, culture and society;

 Mode of instruction

 The course uses a variety of teaching methods, including (interactive) lecturing, student presentations, web postings, class discussion and debate.
-Teaching materials include readings as well as video and film clips.
+Teaching materials include readings as well as podcasts and film clips.

 In accordance with article 4.8 of the Course and Examination Regulations (OER), within 30 days after the publication of grades, the instructor will provide students the opportunity to inspect their exams/coursework.